Quantifying the presence of a neutron in the paths of an interferometerApril 28, 2022 12:31 pm

 A plot of the optimal compensation , accounting for the path presence, versus interaction strength is given aside.
 The measured path presences converge for small towards the weak values.
 For large , the optimal compensation angle is no longer given by the first order term of but by the complete expression , shown by the dotted line.
 This change is in principle accompanied by a change in the probabilities of finding the particles in the exits beams, indicating that the probe qubit perturbs the measurement and modifies the output beams in a non-trivial manner.
 However, the results shown here indicate that this perturbation of the interference effect is sufficiently small in the full range of interaction strengths covered in the present experiment.
 Our experimental results show that spin rotations applied in one of the paths in a two path neutron interferometer result in proportional rotations of the spin in the output ports of the interferometer.
 Each of the two different rotation angles observed in the output ports are precisely defined and show no fluctuations.
 We therefore conclude that the spin rotations define a precise value of the presence of a particle in the path in which the rotation was applied.
 This result indicates that the particles have a precisely defined fractional presence in the path when interference effects are observed in the output ports.

-The precise analysis of the effects of sufficiently small spin rotations applied in only one path of a two path neutron interferometer shows that the presence of the neutrons in the paths during an interference experiment is accurately described by fractional values corresponding to the weak values associated with the output ports of the interferometer, where the precision of the results is given by the Ozawa uncertainties.
+To summarise: the precise analysis of the effects of sufficiently small spin rotations applied in only one path of a two path neutron interferometer shows that the presence of the neutrons in the paths during an interference experiment is accurately described by fractional values corresponding to the weak values associated with the output ports of the interferometer, where the precision of the results is given by the Ozawa uncertainties.
 We have experimentally verified that these fluctuations are close to zero in the present case, providing the first experimental evidence that the partial path presences described by weak values apply to each individual neutron detected in the corresponding output beam of the interferometer.
 Since this phenomenon is not observed when a which path measurement is performed, our results also demonstrate that the way in which particles propagate through an interferometer depends on the measurements performed in the output.
 The same initial uncertainty of the particle presence that appears as a statistical distribution of detection events in a which-path measurement will appear as the fluctuation of the partial presence of each individual particle when interference effects are detected instead.